Thistle Me This

 In all my experiences I understand that sometimes life can get you down, sometimes its physical issues, sometimes its mental or emotional, sometimes its lifestyle, so alongside all of my roles during the years, I have continued my learning, research and developing skills and understanding to help and aid, bringing balance and healing to those who need it.
-Something I can say I will always endeavour to do, Its what drives me everyday
+Something I will always endeavour to do, Its what drives me everyday.

-When I'm not working or with my children, you can find me volunteering , walking for a charity, training, fundraising, reading, attempting to grow veg (!) trying something new, like making an over bed table from scraps of wood, upholstery, crocheting, organising events or on the very odd occasion tidying my house!
+When I'm not working or with my children, you can find me volunteering , walking for a charity, training, fundraising, reading, attempting to grow veg (!)
+I like to try something new, like making an over bed table from scraps of wood, upholstery, crocheting, organising events or on the very odd occasion tidying my house!
 I have been in Panto, (directed, produced and written).
 I made a promise to myself to learn something new every year and I think I'm managing so far!

-Life is for living and it never ceases to amaze me and neither do the people who walk through my door and for that I am grateful every day.
+Life is for living and it never ceases to amaze me and bring me joy, and so do the people who walk through my door , and for that I am grateful every day.

-I am fully qualified and gained the first qualifications in 2001 and have been practising ever since.
+I am a fully qualified Holistic Therapist, gained the first qualifications in 2001 and have been practising ever since.
 I am a member of the Association of Physical and Natural Therapist (APNT) and fully insured by Balens

 My training and enthusiasm continues as long as people need me, with new skills and methods to ensure you always get exactly the best.
 Something tailored directly for you as an individual.
-Over the last few years, I've updated my training to be current on specific pain issues.
+Over the last few years, I've updated my skills to stay current on specific pain issues.
 I have completed courses in trigger point, myofascial release, direct structural integration approaches, cranial work and visceral manipulation and a fusion of the best Eastern and Western techniques, all designed so I can have the tools necessary to ease pain, without causing pain.

-My approach is very holistic and each therapy will be tailored to the client.
+My approach is very holistic and each therapy is unique because you are unique.
 During consultation and discussion we determine the best approach for you.
 I learn what your needs are and we work together to help you heal.

-In 2015 my brother died and approaching the year of his death I found it very difficult, so I started walking, I decided to try and do some good for others whilst doing it and ended up walking 300 miles in November for Alzheimer's.
+In 2015 I lost my brother suddenly and approaching the year of his death I found it very difficult, so I started walking, I decided to try and do some good for others whilst doing it and ended up walking 300 miles in November for Alzheimer's.

 The following year my younger brother and my self attempted the Ridgeway , which would have been over sixty miles in two days but unfortunately only managed half way, on a wish and a prayer, he got injured.
 So we had to leave it that year.
 We were raising funds for Mind and SSAFA

-This year I was supposed to walk the Fife Coastal Path for Mind, Age UK and Flynn (my dog) was walking for the PDSA.
-Due to the virus we have ended up doing this virtually, 16 miles a day for 7 days.
-This fund raiser is still open for those who would like to donate (last photo with my son)
+This year I was due to walk the Fife Coastal Path for Mind, Age UK and Flynn (my dog) was walking for the PDSA.
+Due to the virus we have ended up doing this virtually, 16 miles a day for 7 days. (last photo with my son)

-Inbetween with your help we have also raised funds for Red Nose day (day of back massage) and earlier when Australia was burning we raised money to send to the RSPCA SA , the Indigenous Peoples Fund and a fund for people misplaced due to the fires, by holding a 12 hour Reiki day, but you also gave money even if you couldn't attend.
-You are my heros, I couldn't have done any of this without you and your good hearts.
+Inbetween with your help we (you and me) have also raised funds for Red Nose day (day of back massage) and earlier when Australia was burning we raised money to send to the RSPCA SA , the Indigenous Peoples Fund and a fund for people misplaced due to the fires, by holding a 12 hour Reiki day, but you also donated even if you couldn't attend.
+You are my heros, I couldn't have done or do, any of this without you and your good hearts. 💕 so Thank you .